 We estimated that there are many cases like the Marin County case, but clients have been too concerned about bad publicity to bring a lawsuit against Deloitte.
-However, what is new about the Marin County case is the allegation in court documents that Deloitte converted an individual inside of Marin Country to essentially an agent of Deloitte.
-At some point, that individual must have known they would not have a place in Marin County, once the deficient work by Deloitte was discovered.
-In the court documents, Marin County accuses Ernest Culver of hiding the benefits he was receiving from Deloitte as well as the future employment discussions that were being undertaken.
+However, what is new about the Marin County case is the allegation in court documents that Deloitte converted an individual inside Marin Country to essentially an agent of Deloitte.
+At some point, that individual must have known they would not have a place in Marin County once Deloitte’s deficient work was discovered.
+In the court documents, Marin County accuses Ernest Culver of hiding the benefits he was receiving from Deloitte and the future employment discussions that were being undertaken.

 Marin initially argues that Culver’s failure to disclose each of the expensive meals provided to him by Deloitte as well as the discussions of potential employment that occurred in the relevant period (October 2006 through April 2007) were material facts that Culver had a duty to disclose to Marin.
 See, e.g., Huong Que, Inc. v.
 Luu, 150 Cal.
 App.
 4th 400, 414 (Cal.
 App.
 2007) (“an employee, while employed, owes undivided loyalty to his employer.”).
 Marin argues that it was entitled to Culver’s “conflict-free judgment” and loyalty during this time and that, instead, because of the undisclosed meals and employment discussions, Culver was acting in Deloitte and SAP’s best interest instead of the County’s.

-Therefore the question of great interest is when did Deloitte make it known to their “inside man” that he would have a position which significantly improved his career inside of Deloitte?
+Therefore, the question of great interest is when Deloitte made it known to their “inside man” that he would have a position that significantly improved his career inside Deloitte?
 Given the nature of the work performed by Deloitte, it seems it was very early in the project.
 However, the dates that the approval for $3 million in extra work, versus Ernest Culver’s move from Marin County to Deloitte, looks quite bad for Deloitte.
 This quote is from the official court documents.

 Richard Arrow, and the new Project director into seeking the BOS approval of $3 million in additional fees for Deloitte and SAP, id. ¶ 160; the additional fees were approved by the County on May 1, 2007, id., ¶ 162; and Culver secured employment with SAP in July 2007.
 Id., ¶ 180.